-Help Refugees and indiGO Volunteers work in collaboration to manage volunteers and oversee their conduct and welfare.
+Help Refugees and indiGO Volunteers work in collaboration to oversee volunteer conduct and welfare.
 Please note that any mention of Help Refugees and/or indiGO Volunteers in this document should be considered interchangeable.

 WHAT GUIDES US

 What guides global humanitarian work

 What a 6 minute video explaining these principles – watch now >